pogonomyrmex661/pogonomyrmex661.github.io/_posts/2023-04-09-Spring 2023  Mourning Cloaks and Chorus Frogs.md

 categories: [frog]
 tags: [frog, amphibian, butterfly, insect, hymenoptera]
 image: images/IMG_0638.jpg
+description:
+---

-description: It’s April 9th, 2023 – Happy Eostre Day.
+It's April 9th, 2023 - Happy Eostre Day.
 At this time last week we were having snow, wind and rain here in Southwestern Colorado.
 Now the snow is gone, and it finally feels like Spring is here.
-I saw my…
----

 ![picture](images/IMG_0638.jpg)
 *A stone sun peers up through the melting snow of the garden.*

-It's April 9th, 2023 - Happy Eostre Day.
-At this time last week we were having snow, wind and rain here in Southwestern Colorado.
-Now the snow is gone, and it finally feels like Spring is here.

 I saw my first Colorado butterfly this morning.
 It was a Mourning Cloak (_Nymphalis antiopa_), fluttering through the Juniper trees.